Web Accessibility

 - communicating the ICT system's accessibility decisions to its users at launch, through creating and publishing its accessibility statement.

-See also ISO 30071-1 digital accessibility standard – all you need to know (supersedes BS 8878) (Hassell Inclusion, 07.09.2019). - ISO and IEC:
+See also ISO 30071-1 digital accessibility standard – all you need to know (supersedes BS 8878) (Hassell Inclusion, 07.09.2019) and ISO 30071-1 Digital Accessibility Maturity Scorecard (Hassell Inclusion, no date; accessed on 22.09.2023). -

 ISO and IEC 29136:2012: Information technology — User interfaces — Accessibility of personal computer hardware.